A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Payment Privacy

 Next, we investigate the possible length of payment paths and the trade-off between length and cost.
 Note that the source has control over the payment path, hence it can deliberately select long paths to maintain its privacy, however this can result in increased costs.

 The topological properties of LN, namely, its small-world nature, allow for very short payment path lengths.
 The average shortest path length of LN is around $2.8$~\cite{seres2019topological}, meaning that most payment routes involve one or two intermediaries.
 This phenomenon is further exacerbated by the client software, which prefers choosing shortest paths\footnote{Source: \url{https://github.com/lightningnetwork/lnd/blob/40d63d5b4e317a4acca2818f4d5257271d4ac2c7/routing/pathfind.go}}, resulting in a considerable fraction of single-hop transactions.
+However, we note that newer advancements in LN client softwares, e.g. c-lightning, incorporate solutions to decrease the portion of single-hop payments~\footnote{Source: \url{https://github.com/ElementsProject/lightning/commit/d23650d2edbfe16a21d0e637e507531a60dd2ddd}.}

 Loosely connecting to merchants and paying them only via routing facilitated by intermediaries is advantageous not just for privacy considerations but also for reducing the required number of payment channels, and thus limiting the amount that needs to be committed.
 By contrast, our measurements in Figure~\ref{fig:edgelocality} show that nodes seem to prefer opening direct links to other nodes and especially to merchant nodes.
 The figure is obtained by computing the shortest path length between $u$ and $v$ for each new edge $(u,v)$ immediately before the new edge was created.
 If there is no such path, i.e.,\ $u$ and $v$ lie in different connected components, we assign $\infty$ to the edge.